douglaskruger/Coding-MachineLearning/README.md

-# machinelearning
+# Machine Learning
-MachineLearning
+Machine Learning

-This repository has various machinelearning demos written in python and c/C++.
+This repository has various machine learning demos written in Python, Matlab, and c/C++.
 Some directories contain training material from 3rd party and noted in the files.